TACC/life_sciences_ml_at_tacc/docs/section3/intro_to_dl.rst

 --------------

 Inference is the process of using a trained neural network to make predictions on new, unseen data.
-During inference, the model does not update its weights–it simply applies the learned weights to the new data to generate a prediction.
+During inference, the model does not update its weights — it simply applies the learned weights to the new data to generate a prediction.

 In our example, each new tumor sample is represented as a vector of gene expression values.
 This vector is fed into the trained network, which processes it through all layers using the learned weights and biases.